zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide2.md

 You will run a basic query on the SSB data set which is a 1TB data set with one fact table with around 6 billion rows, and several dimension tables.

+**Note:** While this lab uses ADW, the steps are identical for creating and connecting to an ATP database.

 To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="\_blank"> here </a> to go to the GitHub Oracle Repository issue submission form.

 ### Objectives

-- Learn about the different levels of ADW instance service (HIGH, MEDIUM, LOW)
+- Learn about the different levels of an autonomous database service (HIGH, MEDIUM, LOW)
 - Learn about the Star Schema Benchmark (SSB) and Sales History (SH) sample data sets
 - Run a query on an ADW sample dataset